 Nonprofit, tax-exempt 501(c)(3), U.S. organizations; units of state or local government; or federally recognized tribal communities or tribes may apply.
 This may include, but is not limited to, colleges and universities.

 See "How to Prepare and Submit an Application" for the documentation that is required to demonstrate eligibility.
 Ineligible applications will be returned.

-One of the two primary partners must act as the official applicant (lead applicant).
-This lead applicant must meet the eligibility requirements, submit the application, and assume full responsibility for the grant.
+For projects that involve multiple organizations, one organization that meets the eligibility requirements below must act as the official applicant, submit the application, and assume full responsibility for the grant.

 - Meet the Arts Endowment's "Legal Requirements," including nonprofit, tax-exempt status at the time of application.

 - Have submitted acceptable Final Report packages by the due date(s) for all Arts Endowment award(s) previously received.

 All applicants must have a DUNS number (www.dnb.com) and be registered with the System for Award Management (SAM, www.sam.gov) and maintain an active SAM registration until the application process is complete, and should a grant be made, throughout the life of the award.

 Organizations that are not eligible:

 - The designated fifty state and six jurisdictional arts agencies (SAAs) and their regional arts organizations (RAOs).

 - An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization if the affiliated organization submits its own application.
 This prohibition applies even if each organization has its own 501(c)(3) status.
 For example, the "Friends of ABC Museum" may not apply if the ABC Museum applies.